computercrunchnz/PicoOS/README.md

 Use the "help" command in PicoOS.

 # Further Support
-If you have any questions, please contact us at computercrunchnz+picoos1@gmail.com
+If you have any questions, please contact us at computercrunchnz+picoos1@gmail.com or reach out to us on our discord server.

 # Credit
-Software written by @ComputerCrunch
+Software written by @ComputerCrunch and @STESROS6309wastaken